prantik/prantik.github.io/life.md

 - 03/2014 Bought my second car.
 - 04/2014 Lithium Outing to San Francisco Exploratorium.
 - 05/2014 Parents visit, paper accepted at KDD 2014.
+- 08/2014 Taught @justjoyee how to ride a bike.
 - 1999 Introduction to computers!
 - 06/2003 First Computer.
 - 09/2007 First Laptop.